 If your dog has been sniffing your face a lot, you might be wondering why and what you can do about it.
-This post will show you a number of possible causes and what you can do to get it to stop doing it.
+This post will show you a number of reasons why your dog does it and how to get your dog to stop sniffing your face, mouth, lips, or nose.

 So, why does my dog sniff my face?
 Possible reasons why your dog has been sniffing your face are that it is trying to gather information about you such as your health status, it wants to know where you have been, you have an unusual smell on you or that the behavior gets rewarded.